Yuheshpandian/369-CSS-EFFECTS/README.md

 # **369-CSS-EFFECTS**

-A _Open-source Repository_ with a 369 helpful and simple CSS effects that helps beginners in learning Web Development and experimenting their knowledge in form of projects that benefit people. *369-CSS-EFFECTS's* main goal is to deliver useful and important CSS and HTML concepts to people in a easier way to infer.
-In simple words this Repository is a simple and conceptual `CSS` & `HTML` learning platform for emerging Web Dev's.
-This repository has some simple UIs and effect that we use often in our awesome sites.
+Welcome to _369-CSS-EFFECTS_, an open-source repository featuring 369 helpful and simple CSS effects designed to assist beginners in learning web development and experimenting with their knowledge through practical projects.
+The primary goal of 369-CSS-EFFECTS is to deliver essential *CSS and HTML* concepts in an accessible way, serving as a learning platform for emerging web developers.
+This repository includes simple UIs and effects commonly used in websites.

 <br>